Mays Hill Precinct Master Plan

 To find out more about the Mays Hill Precinct Master Plan please see our FAQs.

-Broad community consultation is crucial to the successful planning of the Precinct and we encourage you to get involved.
-There will be opportunities to meet the design team in the Park or provide your comments by phone or email.
+Broad community consultation is crucial to the successful planning of the Precinct and we encourage you to comment on the draft plan.

 Our newsletters will keep you informed about when and where you can have your say.
 To sign up for the Mays Hill Precinct Newsletter please email firstname.lastname@example.org